ahumenberger/aligator/docs/README.md

 ## Publications

+1. A. Humenberger, M. Jaroschek, L. Kovács.
+Automated Generation of Non-Linear Loop Invariants Utilizing Hypergeometric Sequences.
+In *International Symposium on Symbolic and Algebraic Computation (ISSAC)*, 2017, https://arxiv.org/abs/1705.02863

-1. Laura Kovács.
+2. L. Kovács.
 A Complete Invariant Generation Approach for P-solvable Loops.
 In *Proceedings of the International Conference on Perspectives of System Informatics (PSI)*, volume 5947 of *LNCS*, pages 242–256, 2009.

-2. Laura Kovács.
+3. L. Kovács.
 Reasoning Algebraically About P-solvable Loops.
 In *Proceedings of the International Conference on Tools and Algorithms for the Construction and Analysis of Systems (TACAS)*, volume 4963 of *LNCS*, pages 249–264, 2008.

-3. Laura Kovács.
+4. L. Kovács.
 Aligator: A Mathematica Package for Invariant Generation (System Description).
 In *Proceedings of the International Joint Conference on Automated Reasoning (IJCAR)*, volume 5195 of *LNCS*, pages 275–282, 2008.

-4. Laura Kovács.
+5. :.
+Kovács.
 Invariant Generation with Aligator.
 In *Proceedings of Austrian-Japanese Workshop on Symbolic Computation in Software Science (SCCS)*, number 08-08 in *RISC-Linz Report Series*, pages 123– 136, 2008.

-4. Laura Kovács.
+6. L. Kovács.
 Aligator: a Package for Reasoning about Loops.
 In *Proceedings of the International Conference on Logic for Programming, Artificial Intelligence and Reasoning – Short Papers (LPAR-14)*, pages 5–8, 2007.